ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 - Darkvision out to 60 feet
 - Advantage on scent based checks
 - Advantage on Strength checks and saving throws
+- Advantage on Constitution checks and saving throws
 - Grow one size larger, increases your damage die amount by 1.
 Unfortunately this means your AC is reduced by 2 as you become a larger target.